meg768/hzeller-matrix/README.md

 - **delay** - Animation delay during display loop in milliseconds.
 - **speed** - Speed factor.
 Default 1.0.
 Lesser value slows down the animation.
 Greater value speeds it up.

+### matrix.runClock(image, options, callback)

+Displays a clock with the specified look.
+See  https://github.com/meg768/hzeller-matrix-example for examples of clock images.

+The **callback** argument is called when the animation completes.
+The *options* argument may have the following values.

+- **duration** - Run the animation for **duration** seconds. -1 == inifinity.

 ### matrix.isRunning()

 Returns true/false if an animation is running or not.